PoisotLab/ms_network_prediction/reviews.md

 1) correct (see below), and
 2) provide an explanation of these metrics and their utilisation that I think would be invaluable to the community at large.

+> We have now included a table in the validation section showcasing the various metrics,
+> what is considered the 'best' outcome and a brief description of the metric.
+This should
+> help in addressing point 2 raised above.

 Considering the above, validation of proof of concept/and Figure 4 must be updated to reflect the different values/natures of these metrics (e.g., in addition to TSS, a metric